We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 Remember — only use a two-page resume if you have at least five or maybe 10 years of professional experience.
 You don’t want to stretch your career history thin when you add a second page.

 Many years ago, most applicant tracking systems had trouble reading PDFs.
 But that’s changed.
-Today, the major programs can read Word documents and PDFs equally well.
+Today, the major programs can read Word documents and PDFs equally as well.

 Always make sure to see which file format the employer prefers.
 Sometimes they will list the format they prefer in the application portal.